Delaware’s current minimum wage rate is $9.25.

 - Continuous nature of an employer’s operations such as chemical production or research experiments, requires employees to respond to urgent or unusual conditions at all times and the employees are compensated for their meal breaks.

 Where exemptions are allowed, employees must be allowed to eat meals at their workstations or other authorized locations and use rest room facilities as reasonably necessary.
-Delaware Code 19-707
+DE Admin.
+Code 19-1327

-Delaware employers must grant a meal break of at least 30 consecutive minutes to employees under the age of 18 scheduled to work more than 5 hours continuously per day.
-Delaware Code 19-507
+Delaware employers must grant a meal break of at least 30 consecutive minutes to employees under the age of 18 scheduled to work more than five (5) hours continuously per day.
+DE Statute 19-507

 Information about Delaware vacation leave laws may now be found on our Delaware Leave Laws page.